 William G. Paul, past ABA president and director at the firm, made increasing diversity in the legal profession the top priority during his year in office (1999 – 2000).
 He lead efforts to establish the ABA Diversity Center, and broadened efforts of all ABA entities to monitor and increase their own diversity is a result of those efforts.
 In 2002, he was awarded the ABA Spirit of Excellence Award by the ABA Commission on Racial and Ethnic Diversity for his commitment to improving opportunities in the profession for lawyers of color.

-Jimmy K. Goodman, of counsel and past president of the firm, served on the ABA’s Commission on Racial and Ethnic Diversity in the Profession as Commissioner (1999 – 2002), the ABA’s Council on Racial and Ethnic Justice as a Council member (2003 – 2004), and the ABA’s Commission on Sexual Orientation and Gender Identity (2008 – 2010).
+Jimmy K. Goodman, director and past president of the firm, served on the ABA’s Commission on Racial and Ethnic Diversity in the Profession as Commissioner (1999 – 2002), the ABA’s Council on Racial and Ethnic Justice as a Council member (2003 – 2004), and the ABA’s Commission on Sexual Orientation and Gender Identity (2008 – 2010).
 He is former co-chair of the ABA Task Force on Human Tracking and currently serves on the ABA Board of Governors and the American Bar Foundation Board of Directors.

 As further service toward promoting diversity in our profession and judicial system, our attorneys regularly participate in reviewing applications received for the ABA Legal Opportunity Scholarship and for the ABA Litigation Section’s Judicial Intern Opportunity Program.